My Grandmother, Boarded and Taught by Nuns in a Convent School in the Early 1900s

 Farming in Wisconsin

 - Wisconsin was known for growing great wheat crops and lumbering long before it became known as the Dairy State.
 The ground is fertile, and most of the early settlers did farming for a living.

 - Wisconsin joined the United States as its 30th state in 1848.

-- Wheat farming peaked in 1872, and at that same time, the Wisconsin Dairymen's Association was founded by William D. Hoard and others.
+- Wheat farming peaked in 1872, and at that same time, the Wisconsin Dairyman's Association was founded by William D. Hoard and others.
 Mr. Hoard eventually became a governor of the State of Wisconsin.

-- Lumbering was the main industry from 1890 to 1910 when the dairy industry took over that leading position in the state.
+- Lumbering was the primary industry from 1890 to 1910 when the dairy industry took over that leading position in the state.

 - In 1920 Wisconsin had become the top cheese producer in the nation and still holds that title.